 This study attempts to compare the production of the three tomato types.
 It has been shown for smaller, non-commercial size gardens, that "Square Foot Gardening" yields maximum total production.
 This is based on the premise that 'packing' plants close together will yield less production per plant, but greater production per SQUARE FOOT of space used.
 "Square Foot Gardening" is important for personal gardens and community gardens, as it leads to more production, less weeding, and less watering.

 The starting point, week 0, has been normalized to the day that the first tomato, of each type, was harvested.
-The plants are still producing at the time of this writing, so the graph is only partially done.
-It should be completed in several weeks.

 The graph below shows the sum total produced weight of the three plants of each type.